apache/accumulo-testing/contrib/terraform-testing-infrastructure/README.md

 ## Instructions

+  1. Change to either the `aws` or `azure` directory in your shell.
+This must be the current directory when you run the following `terraform` commands.
-  1. Once you have created a `.auto.tfvars.json` file, or set the properties some other way, run `terraform init`.
+  2. Once you have created a `.auto.tfvars` file, or set the properties some other way, run `terraform init`.
 If you have modified shared_state backend configuration over the default, you can override the values here.
 For example, the following configuration updates the `resource_group_name` and `storage_account_name` for the `azurerm` backend: